 The opioid crisis is gaining mainstream attention across the nation.
 Many struggling with opioid addictions are turning to Suboxone.
 Suboxone is a combination of buprenorphine and naloxone.
-It and can be very effective for some people.
-This is when it comes to a maintenance drug for curbing illicit opiate cravings and withdrawal symptoms.
+It can be beneficial for some people as a maintenance drug for curbing illicit opiate cravings and withdrawal symptoms.
 But what happens when the person becomes addicted to the addiction treatment medication?
 What happens when they need Suboxone detox?

 This, unfortunately, is an all too common problem.
-Suboxone can be a useful addiction treatment medication for those at high risk, especially with heroin.
-However, this drug also contains opioids.
-This brings its own risk of dependency with it.
+Suboxone can be a helpful addiction treatment medication for those at high risk, especially with heroin.
+However, this drug also contains opioids which pose several risks.

 When Suboxone is used to ease withdrawal symptoms and cravings, tapering might be an issue.
-This is even under careful case management and proper monitoring.
-Not just Suboxone patients can quickly become dependent upon the drug.
-But, it can trigger cravings for stronger opioids leading people to use both.
+Even under careful case management and proper monitoring, it isn’t easy to tolerate the withdrawal.
+Suboxone patients can quickly become dependent upon the drug, and it can trigger cravings for more potent opioids, leading people to use both.
 The fear of withdrawal symptoms alone keeps many people in this endless circle of addiction.
 This makes easing withdrawal symptoms a top priority for successful detoxes across the nation.

 How Does Suboxone Work?

-As mentioned earlier, Suboxone does have an opioid makeup to it.
+As mentioned earlier, Suboxone does contain an opioid called buprenorphine.
 The buprenorphine in Suboxone is an opioid agonist.
-Meaning it has the ability to latch to the opioid receptor sites throughout our central nervous systems and prolong the dependence.
-Suboxone also contains an opioid antagonist – the naloxone content.
-Naloxone is used to block the signals that these same opioid receptors transmit to the nervous system.
-Because of this quality, Suboxone can trigger severe withdrawal symptoms in a person suffering from opiate use disorder.
-This is when not used properly or within the correct time frame.
-Some of the most common opioid withdrawal symptoms Suboxone can trigger:
+This means it can latch to the opioid receptor sites throughout our central nervous systems and prolong the dependence.
+Suboxone also contains an opioid antagonist – called naloxone.
+Naloxone blocks the signals that these same opioid receptors transmit to the nervous system, so there is minimal euphoria.
+Suboxone can trigger severe withdrawal symptoms in a person suffering from opiate use disorder because of this quality.
+This is, when not used correctly or within the correct time frame.
+Some of the most common opioid withdrawal symptoms Suboxone can trigger include:

 Rise to Fame

-The Drug Addiction Treatment Act of 2000 passed.
-Physicians who met certain qualifications could treat opioid addictions using Schedule III, IV and V narcotic medications.
-These medications had been specifically approved by the Food and Drug Administration.
-They were now available to be prescribed, dispensed or waived by physicians in various addiction treatment settings.
-Suboxone was one of the first and most widely used medication-assisted treatment (MAT) drugs used under this Act.
-But as it’s prescription use became more widespread, so did its’ illicit use.
-Suboxone sufferers began to abuse the drug via:
+The Drug Addiction Treatment Act of 2000 was approved.
+Physicians who met specific qualifications could treat opioid addictions using Schedule III, IV, and V narcotic medications.
+The Food and Drug Administration had specifically approved these medications for this purpose.
+Therefore they are to be prescribed, dispensed, or waived by physicians in various addiction treatment settings.
+Suboxone was one of the first and most widely used medication-assisted treatment (MAT) drugs under this Act.
+But as its prescription use became more widespread, so did its illicit use.
+Suboxone users began to abuse the drug via:

 - crushing the pills up and snorting them

-- and in more extreme cases would dissolve the pills and inject them intravenously
+- Dissolve the tablets and inject them intravenously

-Many people wonder if Rapid Detox can work for Suboxone addiction since Suboxone is technically a MAT substance.
+Many people wonder if a rapid Suboxone detox protocol can work since it is technically a MAT substance.
 It is supposed to help with the withdrawal of another opioid substance.
 The simple answer is yes.
-Rapid Detox can work very well for those suffering from Suboxone addiction.
-Because of its chemical make-up and opiate content, Suboxone comes with an entire list of its’ own withdrawal symptoms.
+Rapid detox as a Suboxone treatment can work very well for those suffering from opioid addiction.
+Because of its chemical make-up and opiate content, Suboxone comes with an entire list of its own withdrawal symptoms.

-With the Waismann Method® we have successfully helped countless patients from all over the world kick their Suboxone addiction.
-Most individuals that end up in our care were suffering from opioid use disorder and looking for a way out of their addiction when they sought help from a medically managed Suboxone treatment provider with the initial intention to taper down.
-But before they knew it they found that the Suboxone was just as addictive as the opioid drug they had issues with but with magnified withdrawal symptoms – making it an even harder substance for withdrawal.
+Most individuals that end up in our care were suffering from opioid use disorder and looking for a way out of their addiction when they sought help from a medically assisted Suboxone detox protocol provider with the initial intention to taper down.
+But before they knew it, they found that the Suboxone was just as addictive as the opioid drug they had issues with, but with magnified withdrawal symptoms – making it an even harder substance for withdrawal.

-Since the fear of withdrawal symptoms is one of the biggest factors for most opiate users when it comes to getting off the drug or not, it’s no wonder that Suboxone users have such a difficult time kicking their new habit.
-Because Rapid Detox by the Waismann Method® is so effective at sparing people from the painful and sometimes scary withdrawal symptoms, it is one of the best treatments to rid your body of the substance.
+Since the fear of withdrawal symptoms is one of the most significant factors for most opiate users when it comes to getting off the drug, it’s no wonder that users have such a difficult time securing a way of how to get off Suboxone.
+Because rapid detox by the Waismann Method® is so effective at sparing people from the painful and sometimes scary withdrawal symptoms, it is one of the best treatments to rid your body of the physical dependence on Suboxone.

-Considering Suboxone withdrawal symptoms can be severe, it is important that any Rapid Detox for Suboxone use is done in an accredited medical facility.
-And, while under the management and care of an experienced team of board-certified medical professionals.
-Trying to get through an Opiate withdrawal outside of this scope, especially when referring to Suboxone, can lead to a higher risk of relapse, seizure, dehydration, and in extreme cases even death.
+Considering Suboxone withdrawal symptoms can be severe, any Suboxone detox protocol must be done in an accredited medical facility.
+Also, patients must be under the management and care of an experienced team of board-certified medical professionals.
+Trying to get through an opiate withdrawal without medical care can lead to a higher risk of relapse, seizures, dehydration, and in extreme cases, even death.

-Rapid Detox is a medical treatment which requires you to stay in the hospital for a brief period of around two to three days.
+Rapid detox is a medical treatment that requires you to stay in the hospital for a brief period of around two to three days.
 The procedure is in a private ICU room.
-It commonly begins with anesthetizing the patient for around one hour.
+It commonly begins with anesthetizing the patient for about one hour.
 All while an experienced board-certified anesthesiologist induces an accelerated detoxification process.
 The patient is closely monitored during this time.
-They are monitored by a medical team while all vital signs being carefully managed.
+The medical team monitors them, with all vital signs being carefully managed.

-Rapid Detox may be a good fit for you or your loved one if they are struggling with Suboxone and are looking for a way to come off of it.
-In our experience, most people already suffering from opioid abuse are struggling and want a better way.
+Rapid detox may be a good fit for you, or your loved one is looking for how to get off Suboxone.
+Most people already suffering from opioid use disorder are struggling and want a better way in our experience.
 This starts with the withdrawal symptoms.
-Being able to offer people a way to minimize this uncomfortable and long withdrawal process can be very effective.
-Especially at getting a person emotionally present.
-They are able to embark in any psychological treatment they chose in order to achieve and maintain a successful recovery.
-If you’re looking for an effective solution for Suboxone detox reach out to us.
+Offering people a way to minimize this uncomfortable and long withdrawal process can be very effective, especially at getting a person emotionally present.
+They can embark on any psychological treatment they chose to achieve and maintain a successful recovery.
+If you’re looking for an effective accelerated Suboxone detox protocol, reach out to us.